jonas054/dupfind/README.md

 ## Description

-The design goal of dupfind is to be a simple generic copy paste detector for most programming languages and for other text files.
+The design goal of dupfind is to be a simple and very fast generic copy paste detector for most programming languages and for other text files.

 ## Modes